Jill Biden says White House decor designed for visitors to see the holidays through a child's eyes

 One of the first Christmas trees visitors will see is decorated with wooden gold star ornaments engraved with the names of fallen service members.

-The official White House Christmas tree, an 18.5-foot (5.6-meter) Fraser fir, takes its usual place in the Blue Room, where the chandelier has to be taken down in order to accommodate its height.
+The official White House Christmas tree, an 18.5-foot-tall (5.6-meter-tall) Fraser fir, takes its usual place in the Blue Room, where the chandelier has to be taken down in order to accommodate its height.
 The massive tree this year celebrates cheerful scenes, landscapes and neighborhoods from across the country.

 The dining room is also the customary stage for the gingerbread White House, made using 40 sheets each of sugar cookie dough and gingerbread dough, 90 pounds (41 kilograms) of pastillage, a cake decorating paste, 30 pounds (14 kilograms) of chocolate and 50 pounds (23 kilograms) of royal icing.